ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 - How you prefer to receive PRs (e.g., one feature per PR, must include tests, etc.).
 - Any release process notes.

 Also document the development and release process.
-If there are scripts, CI workflows, or manual steps you take to release a new version, you can document them in the README.
+If there are scripts, CI workflows, or manual steps you take to release a new version, you can document them in your documentation.
 The more you have documented clearly, the less hard it will feel for someone to say “yes” to maintaining.

 ## Clarify what you’re willing (and not willing) to do